translate/pootle/docs/server/commands.rst

-.. note:: The **action** staging commands require that you run :djadmin:sync in order to actually perform the staged actions.
+.. note:: The **action** staging commands require that you run :djadmin:`sync` in order to actually perform the staged actions.

 .. _commands#pootle-fs-common-options: